kairichard/lace/README.md

 changes.

 ## TODO
-  * refactor hook invocation
-  * refactor validate.rb
   * erb in .lace.yml
   * what happens if you download something that doesnt have package facts ?
     * remove package with a notice
   * if installing fails due to missing flavor hooks arent executed
     * remains installed but not active
-  * improve list mode to show if uptodate and show version
+  * improve list mode to show version, installed on
   * interactive-mode
   * override existing files check
     * force override of existing